xataxell/infiniteyield-reborn/README.md

 A forked version of Infinite Yield that’s **better**.

-### Although it might be slightly behind EdgeIY in updates, it's still a solid choice.
-Some features may have already been added to the script but not yet synced.
+### Although it might be slightly behind EdgeIY in updates, some features may have already been added to the script but didn't get synced.

 ## Master Branch Loadstring